Ulmstedt/fiveinarow/README.md

 # Loki AI (Gomoku)
-This is the main development repository for LOKI AI (Gomoku version) created by Jimmy Nordström (pzyber)
+This is the main development repository for Loki AI (Gomoku version) created by Jimmy Nordström (pzyber)

 --------------------------------------------------------